Frequently Asked Questions

 The general workflow when editing a site is: edit site > save > analyze.

-The Professional subscription provides 1 Basic project credit each monthly period.
+The Professional subscription tier provides 1 Basic project credit each monthly period.
 If this project tier is insufficient for your needs, consider upgrading to an Enterprise subscription to receive 1 Advanced project credit in future billing periods.

 Basic projects can be upgraded to Advanced by purchasing a Project Upgrade Add-on.
 A subscription upgrade is not required.
 To upgrade a Basic project or Basic project credit, follow these steps: